42YerevanProjects/Exam_Ranks/README.md

-# :black_square_button: EXAM (project 2020)
+# :black_square_button: EXAM RANK 02
-Exams of the new graph.
-Subjects are in the folder of each exercises, along with a solution and a test file.
-At the same time, I have presented the code as a sample for solving each of the functions.if you find any bug, write to "issues".
+Exams of the second circle.
+I have presented the code as a sample for solving each of the functions.
+If you find any bug, write to "issues".

 ## :white_check_mark: Exam Rank 02
 Original link to the subjects repository: [click](https://github.com/Glagan/42-exam-rank-02)